+Rule 14, Avoiding Contact

+Rule 15, Acquiring Right of Way

 Rule 19.2, Room to Pass an Obstruction: Giving Room at an Obstruction

 Rule 20, Room to Tack at an Obstruction

 When PL and PW are approaching an obstruction, and when rule 20 applies, the decision as to whether PL will pass astern of the obstruction or tack is PL's to make.
-If PL decides to tack she must hail and give PW time to respond.
+If PL decides to tack she must hail and, after her hail, give PW time to respond.